LPF Investment strategies

 Average Weekly Earnings (AWE)

-Consumer Price Index (CPI)
+Consumer Price Index (CPIH All Items)

-*Comprises equity, gilts plus and cash indices.
+*Comprises equity, SONIA and gilts indices.

 This aim is translated into a strategic benchmark comprising a mix of assets, whose future returns are expected to approximate the required returns over the long term.
-The Fund is not expected to track the benchmark from year to year, but it does target a return broadly in line with its strategic benchmark allocation over the long term, with a lower-than-benchmark level of risk.
+The Fund isn’t expected to track the benchmark from year to year, but it does target a return broadly in line with its strategic benchmark allocation over the long term, with a lower-than-benchmark level of risk.

-View the manager mandates at 31 March 2023 within the Annual Report 2023
+View the manager mandates at 31 March 2025 within the Annual Report 2025

 My Pension Online